 Nova Scotia is a province in Canada.
 It is one of the three maritime provinces and is located within close proximity to the Atlantic Ocean.
-Nova Scotia is the second smallest province in Canada with Prince Edward Island being the smallest.
+Nova Scotia is the second-smallest province in Canada with Prince Edward Island being the smallest.
 Travel to Nova Scotia is sought after by tourists who like to experience the unique diversity and culture of the land.
 It is also home to many tourist attractions that are a must-visit when you travel to Canada.

 Despite being a small province, there are plenty of activities and things to see or do in Nova Scotia.
 Its geographic location offers many bays and estuaries that offer a wide range of tourist activities to enjoy.
-If you love being in the water, travel to Nova Scotia is highly recommend.
+If you love being in the water, Nova Scotia is highly recommended.
 No matter where you are in the province, you are nowhere more than 67 kilometers away from the nearest ocean.

-Aside from the natural beauty and attractions, travel to Nova Scotia is popular with scientists and paleontologists due to the ancient fossil rock formations in Bay of Fundy.
-Specifically, scientists were able to uncover Carboniferous age fossils in the shores of Bay of Fundy.
+Aside from the natural beauty and attractions, travel to Nova Scotia is popular with scientists and paleontologists due to the ancient fossil rock formations in the Bay of Fundy.
+Specifically, scientists were able to uncover Carboniferous age fossils in the shores of the Bay of Fundy.

 Currency: Canadian Dollar